Lines on K3 quartic surfaces in characteristic 3: Bounds on the valency

-Thus, $C$ must split into three (not necessarily distinct) lines and at least one of them should pass through $P$.
-Since there can be at most 8 lines through a singular point (Lemma~\ref{lemma:linesthroughsingularpoint}), there can be at most 7 such reducible fibers, each of them contributing at most 2 to the valency of $\ell$, whence $v(\ell) \leq 14$. \endproof
+Thus, all three configurations are impossible, so \(c\) must split into three (not necessarily distinct) lines and at least one of them should pass through \(P\).
+Since there can be at most 8 lines through a singular point (\autoref{lemma:linesthroughsingularpoint}), there can be at most 7 such reducible fibers, each of them contributing at most 2 to the valency of \(\ell\), whence \(v(\ell) \leq 14\). \endproof

-\begin{example} The bound given by Proposition~\ref{prop:qe-deg2} is sharp.
-In fact, the following quartic surface contains a quasi-elliptic line $\ell: x_0 = x_1 = 0$ of degree $2$ and valency $14$:
+\begin{example} The bound given by \autoref{prop:qe-deg2} is sharp.
+In fact, the following quartic surface contains a quasi-elliptic line \(\ell: x_0 = x_1 = 0\) of degree \(2\) and valency \(14\):